Filip Tapalović

-Filip Tapalović (born 22 October 1976 in Gelsenkirchen, Germany) is a former Croatian international footballer and the current assistant manager for 2.Bundesliga club Hamburger SV.
+Filip Tapalović (born 22 October 1976 in Gelsenkirchen, Germany) is a former Croatian international footballer and former assistant head coach for EFL Championship club Hull City.

 Playing career

 International

-He made his debut for Croatia in a May 2002 friendly match away against Hungary and earned a total of 3 caps, scoring no goals.
+He made his debut for Croatia in a May 2002 friendly match away against Hungary and earned a total of three caps, scoring no goals.
 His final international was four months later, a European Championship qualification match against Estonia.

 Managerial career

-In 2013 he became youth team manager at TSV 1860 Munich.
+In 2013 he became youth team manager at 1860 Munich.
 He left the club after two seasons.

 On 26 June 2017, he became assistant manager at A-League club Adelaide United.
 Tapalović departed following Adelaide United's decision not to renew Marco Kurz' contract and followed Kurz to Melbourne Victory where he is currently the club's assistant manager.

+On 4 July 2024, Tapalović was appointed as assistant head coach at Hull City.
+On 27 November 2024, the club parted ways with head coach Tim Walter and his assistant Tapalović, following a run of four straight defeats and nine games without a win.

+On 31 January 2025, he was named assistant coach at Borussia Dortmund under Niko Kovač.

 Personal life

-His brother Toni Tapalović is also a former footballer and was employed as a goalkeeper coach at FC Bayern Munich.
+His brother Toni Tapalović is also a former footballer and was employed as a goalkeeper coach at Bayern Munich.